Our vacation home

 It quickly was established that the whole project was not a renovation in a traditional sense, but an ecological restoration.
 In a society surrounded by plastics, we often lose sight of sustainability.
 We tear apart, we build new, fly materials in and all of this in record speed.
 Time is money, and nobody wants to lose it, but save it exclusively.
 But what we intend to forget is that an old masonry tells its own centuries-old and above all proven history which should not be overwritten – it should be told!

-Ecologically and local instead of plastic materials
+instead of plastic materials

 Many generations before have put their treasure of knowledge into the existing building fabric and all of that without long delivery routes, exotic wood or other unnecessary refinements.
 In order to continue the whole structure, which has now been preserved for a proud 300 years, the idea arose to maintain the existing: rebirth instead of demolition.
 Thus, one worked against a classic profit pursuit and listened to the old house – it’s history, it’s substance.